homearanya/active-escapes/src/pages/tours/northern-berg-mtb-trail.md

   - heading: Trail Grading
     description:
       - <strong>4/ 5 - Fitness</strong>.
 This trip is best suited to riders with a good level  of mountain bike fitness and experience.
       - <strong>3-4/ 5 - Technicality</strong>.
-One can expect some serious climbing, large amounts of single track, and some rocky descents.
+One can expect some serious climbing, large amounts of single-track, and some rocky descents.
 Less technical alternatives can also be arranged.
   - heading: Trail Terrain
     description:
       - This is as close to ‘high berg’ riding as you will get.
 Taking you from the plains of the Tugela River to 1800m’s above sea level, under the shadow of the mighty Drakensberg peaks where Cape Vultures soar.